mfts/stitch-angular/README.md

 `npm run-script watch`

-Run using 'localhost' rather than the IP address.
+Please run using 'localhost', rather than the IP address, as our Dropbox redirects become funny if you do not have 'localhost' in your path.

 ## Our Team
 Lachie Kermode (Frontend)
 Marco Baumeler (Backend)
-Youseff (Designer, writer of Python code.
+Youseff Demitri(Designer, writer of Python code.
 We decided not to use Django.)
-Matt (CEO, spent 7 hours trying to install Python.
+Matt Krenik (CEO, spent 7 hours trying to install Python.
 Then we changed our minds.)

 ## Technologies
  -Dropbox API